adrien-dimitri/tic-tac-toe/README.md

 - `GameController(player1, player2)`: Initializes the game controller with two players.
 - `playRound(pos)`: Plays a round by updating the board and checking for a winner.
 - `getActivePlayer()`: Gets the active player.
-- `endGame()`: Ends the game by updating the score and starting the next game.
+- `endGame(isTie)`: Ends the game by updating the score and starting the next game.
 - `isGameEnded()`: Checks if the game has ended.
 - `startNewGame()`: Starts a new game by resetting the board and printing the new round.